In most cases female hair loss in Panama can be treated by a physician or a hair restoration specialist.

 The common diffuse pattern of female hair loss caused by heredity is organized by the degree of thinning.
 This system of classification for hair loss in women is called the Ludwig Classification.

-Here at DHI Global Medical Group we recognize that the correct diagnosis is the basis for a successful and permanent treatment.
+Here at DHI Global Medical Group we recognize that the correct diagnosis is the basis for a successful treatment.
 We are the best hair restoration clinic in Panama.